FaradayRF/Faraday-Software/Applications/Telemetry/readme.md

 # Telemetry
 The Telemetry application is a core application provided by FaradayRF.
-Its basic function is to receive telemtry packets from Faraday, local or remote, and save them to an SQLite database.
-Doing so allows us to document the data as well as query it easily in the future.
+Its basic function is to receive telemetry packets from [Proxy](../../proxy) and save them into a SQLite database.
+Doing so allows us to document the data as well as search it easily in the future with SQL queries.
+Telemetry is built upon a Flask server providing a simple API for searching the telemetry database file.
+Telemetry_worker operates on its own thread to independently query Proxy for new data.

 Basing Telemetry on a [Flask](http://flask.pocoo.org/) server allows it to provide a RESTful interface to the network interface from which other applications such as a user interface or [APRS](../aprs) can query the saved data using simple HTTP GET commands.